 Madrid was very different than all the other places we visited.

 Amazing Artwork in Madrid, Spain

 We had the chance to go to three art museums while vacationing in Madrid, Spain.
-The Prado, Reina Sofia, and Thyssen-Bornemisza Museum.
+The Prado, Reina Sofia, and Thyssen-Bornemisza Museum home to Caravaggio’s “Saint Catherine”.
 So far, the best artwork I have ever seen in person was in Spain.

 Free Admission to Art Museums in Madrid

 I believe all of the art in the post is in the Reina Sofia.
 The Museo Reina Sofía Collection comprises more than 21,000 works.
-I don’t think we were able to take any photos in the other museums.
+I don’t think I was able to take any photos in the other museums.

 These first two paintings are Salvador Dali’s.
 Dali is best known for the striking and bizarre images in his surrealist work.
 I have to say the name of that first painting almost ruined it for me.

 This one is obviously a Pablo Picasso.
 This one is Picasso’s Guernica.

 This one are both done by Vallerta (I think)